MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-insights.md

 To return to your report, from the upper left corner, select **Exit Focus mode**.

 ## Considerations and troubleshooting
 - **View insights** doesn't work with all dashboard tile types.
-For example, it is not available for custom visuals.<!--[custom visuals](end-user-custom-visuals.md)-->
+For example, it is not available for Power BI visuals.<!--[Power BI visuals](end-user-custom-visuals.md)-->

 ## Next steps